Department of Computational, Engineering and Mathematical Sciences

 View CV

-In addition to his research accomplishments, Dr. Hossain has mentored 900+ undergraduate and graduate students at UNR and Texas A&M-SA from 2020 to 2025.
-He is also serving as a faculty mentor to an undergraduate student from Texas State University under NSF’s CAHSI Spring 2026 LREU program.
-He has experience in serving as a Faculty Search Committee member and Program Curriculum Designer at the Department of CEMS at A&M-SA.
-His leadership skills, organizational abilities, and collaborative approach to technical problem-solving have been recognized with prestigious awards, including the 2023 GSA Travel Grant and the 2016 Grameenphone Best Employee Award.
+In addition to his research accomplishments, Dr. Hossain has mentored 1000+ undergraduate and graduate students at University of Nevada, Reno (UNR) and Texas A&M-SA from 2020 to 2025.
+He has also served as a faculty mentor in National Science Foundation (NSF)’s CAHSI Spring 2026 LREU program.
+He has experience in serving as a cybersecurity consultant, faculty search committee member and program curriculum designer at the Department of CEMS at A&M-SA.
+His leadership skills, organizational abilities, and collaborative approach to technical problem-solving have been recognized with prestigious awards, including the ORSP’s Research Council Grant 2026, 2023 GSA Travel Grant and the 2016 Grameenphone Best Employee Award.

 Research Lab: CiPH3R-Lab